raspberrypilearning/powerful-patterns/en/step_4.md

 title: The animation is too fast/too slow
 ---

-Change the `frame_rate()` at the beginning of your program to get it to the speed you like.
+Change the number after `frame_rate = ` in the call to the `run()` function at the end of your program to get it to the speed you like.

 --- /collapse ---